 SALES TAX EXEMPTIONS

-Effective July 1, 2013, the Kansas state sales and use tax rate will be 6.15 percent.
+The Kansas state sales and use tax rate is 6.15 percent.
 However, there are several sales tax exemptions available which include:

 RURAL OPPORTUNITY ZONES

 - Remodeling costs, furnishings, furniture, machinery and equipment for qualified projects

 - New machinery and equipment for manufacturing and distribution.
 This also includes pre- and post-production machinery and equipment, including raw material handling, waste storage, water purification and oil cleaning, as well as ancillary property such as gas pipes, electrical wiring and pollution control equipment